ratlog/ratlog-spec/readme.md

 Apr 13 22:15:34 myhost myapp[1234]: [file-import|warning] file not found | code: 404 | path: /tmp/notfound.txt
 ```

-Running a standalone application `ts` can add timestamps easily:
+Running a standalone application, timestamps can be added easily  by piping the output through `ts`:

 ```
 $ ./myapp | ts
 Apr 14 12:03:38 [file-import|warning] file not found | code: 404 | path: /tmp/notfound.txt
 ```

-And in case you really need the application to log timestamps directly, nothing is stopping you from adding a *field* for it.
+And in case you really need the application to log timestamps directly, you can simply add a timestamp field.

 ### What about [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format)?

-There are some standardized logging formats for specific use cases such as [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format)  for server logs, which is very useful if you are building an HTTP server.
+There are some standardized logging formats for specific use cases such as the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format)  for server logs, which is very useful if you are building an HTTP server.

-If you have a more specific output format to use for your domain, you can provide more meaningful context which is great.
+If you have a more specific output format to use for your domain, you can provide more meaningful context - which is great.
 Ratlog tries to be a foundation for generic application logging.

-If you build a web server, use Common Log Format.
+If you build a web server, have a look at the Common Log Format.

 ### What about [logfmt](https://brandur.org/logfmt)?